Soojin-Lee0819/PoliticsOfCodeFinal/README.md

 ## Part 1: Developing Data Visualization using API

-This project was developed upon the data visualization game project I made for the ConnectionsLab class.
-Originally, I used two APIs that give the predicted age and the nationality of the given name.
-Onto this gamified version of data visualizatio, I added the third API: **genderAPI** to create a data visualization model that explores the world demogrphics.
+This project was developed upon the data visualization game project, which I made for the class ConnectionsLab.
+For the previous proejct, I only used two APIs (nationalize API and agify API) that give the predicted age and the nationality of the given name.
+Expanding on this project,I added the third API: **genderAPI** that gives the predicted gender of the game, to create a data visualization model that shows the demographic of the world explored through names.

 In total, I have used three APIs which are: